Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'restore' and the resource 'soft-deleted vault item from trash by id'.
-It distinguishes from sibling tools like delete_item by specifying it is the inverse operation for soft-deleted items.
+The description clearly states the tool restores a soft-deleted vault item from trash by id, using a specific verb and resource.
+It distinguishes from sibling tools like delete_item and other create/edit operations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.